pwilmart/Metaplastic-BC_PXD014414/README.md

 ![scores 1-Da 2+ nomods](images/score_1_2_nomod.png)
 ![scores 1-Da 2+ oxidation](images/score_1_2_ox.png)

-We have relatively few correct target matches for peptides in the 1-Da regions.
+We have relatively fewer correct target matches for peptides in the 1-Da regions.
 We simplify things a little by combining deamidated peptides (note that we did not specify deamidation as a variable modification) and C13 mis-triggers into a single score histogram.
 We have a difference in the relative magnitudes of the target matches (in blue) and the decoy matches (in red) compared to the 0-Da regions.
 We will need to set slightly higher score cutoffs to maintain the 1% FDR.
 Only the 2+ peptides are shown for the 1-Da regions.
 The 3+ and 4+ peptides are similar.

 ---